autobrr/autobrr.com/docs/faqs.md

 ## My /config is filled with .bk files!
 What is going on?

 You are likely using a third party script that backs up the database on every run.
 Do some house cleaning.

+## My autobrr instance cannot reach Deluge running in Docker

+If autobrr isn't reaching Deluge when running Docker you can try this:

+* `Host` should be the deluge container you're trying to reach, it will probably just be `deluge`.
+Make sure that your docker containers are on the same network, so they can reach each other.
+If you're using a single compose file, it should be by default.
+* `Port` should be the daemon port, not the webui port.
+Find the correct one by logging into Deluge webui, and checking in Preferences or under Connection Manager (default: 58846).
+* `Authentication` is required for deluge daemon, not the webui.
+It can be found at `/docker/appdata/deluge/auth`, the default one looks like `localclient:password:10`.
+You can add your own if you wish.
+Like `username:password:powerlevel`.